vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 difference between the ears on the order of 1/64 (within my margin of error).

-## Recurrence again on 2025-12-25 and use of digital otoscope (for photos) and Earwax MD (for earwax removal)
+## Recurrence again on 2025-12-25 and use of digital otoscope (for photos) and Ear Wax MD (for earwax removal)

 ### Recurrence and return to normal

 On 2025-12-25, at around 5:30 PM, I detected minimum audible volume and balance issues again (with both normal headphones and bone conduction headphones), with an estimated gap of 4 to 6 out of 64, and other symptoms fairly similar to earlier.
+I did this testing before the digital otoscope use described below, so it was not affected by any aggravation caused by the otoscope.

 When I tested again at around 11:10 PM with normal headphones, the minimum audible volume test passed for both ears.
 The balance test